wallet77/qualscan/README.md

 - check exact version of dependencies
 - check dependencies (missing or unused)
 - check dependencies size (number of dep, actual size)
+- require time of entrypoint (loading time when we require your project)

 In addition you can run all you custom scripts.
 It will give you a global score based on the number of successful tasks.